“I use my debit card for everything!”

 Advantages of Debit Cards over Credit Cards

-The only real benefit of a debit card over a credit card is that the money leaves your account immediately, so you can’t spend more money than you actually have.
+The only real benefit of a debit card over a credit card is that the money leaves your account immediately, so it’s harder to spend more money than you actually have in your bank account.

 You may have heard people demonize credit cards.
 They may urge you to avoid credit cards completely and stick to only using cash or a debit card.